PainterQubits/datalogs/docs/usage.md

 q1_spec_signal_log.metadata
 ```

-Any property can be accessed as a property of this object.
-For example, we can get the
+Metadata properties can be accessed as properties of this object.
+For example, we can get
-timestamp using {py:attr}`LogMetadata.timestamp`.
+the timestamp using {py:attr}`LogMetadata.timestamp`.

 ```{jupyter-execute}
 q1_spec_signal_log.metadata.timestamp